Showing all 20 results

 More about De Sousa

-Manuel De Sousa was a Portuguese soldier who fought alongside France in the First World War.
-After the war, he settled in Avize - a place he never left again.
-He died in 1929, aged just 29, from the late effects of combat gas.
-His son Antoine married Zoémie Bonville, the daughter of a long-established winegrowing family, and thus laid the foundations for today's champagne house.
+Manuel De Sousa was a Portuguese soldier who fought alongside France during the First World War.
+After the war, he settled in Avize – a place he never left again.
+He died in 1929 at just 29 years old from the long-term effects of poison gas.
+His son Antoine married Zoémie Bonville, daughter of an established winemaking family, thereby laying the foundation for today's Champagne house.

 When Erick was born in 1963, the family renamed the house: De Sousa & Fils.
-Erick was to be the one to lead De Sousa into the modern age - without forgetting the past.
-After his studies in Beaune and years with Larmandier-Bernier he returned to Champagne.
+Erick was to become the one who would lead De Sousa into the modern era – without forgetting the past.
+After studying in Beaune and years at Larmandier-Bernier, he returned to Champagne.

-At the end of the 1990s, Erick began converting to organic farming - at a time when hardly anyone in Champagne was thinking about it.
-Organic certification followed in 2010, followed by Demeter recognition in 2013 for Biodynamic cultivation.
-What is marketing bluster for others is lived consistently here.
+In the late 1990s, Erick began converting to organic viticulture – at a time when hardly anyone in Champagne was thinking about it.
+In 2010 came organic certification, and in 2013 Demeter recognition for biodynamic management.
+What is marketing noise elsewhere is lived consistently here.

-The plots of the Cuvée Mycorhize are worked exclusively by horse.
-The name says it all: mycorrhiza, the symbiosis between fungi and plant roots, stands for the interaction between soil and vine that is so important to De Sousa.
-It is not about esotericism, but about Avoid soil compaction and root growth.
+The parcels of Cuvée Mycorhize are worked exclusively with horses.
+The name is the programme: mycorrhiza, the symbiosis between fungi and plant roots, stands for the interplay between soil and vine that matters so much to De Sousa.
+It is not about esotericism, but about avoiding soil compaction and promoting root growth.

-The 9.5 hectares are spread over the best sites of the Côte des Blancs: Avize, Cramant, Oger and Le Mesnil-sur-Oger - all Grand Cru.
-The average age of the vines is over 45 years, which is exceptional in Champagne.
-60 per cent Chardonnay dominate, complemented by 30 per cent Pinot Noir and 10 per cent Pinot Meunier.
+The 9.5 hectares are spread across the finest vineyard sites of the Côte des Blancs: Avize, Cramant, Oger and Le Mesnil-sur-Oger – all Grand Cru.
+The average age of the vines is over 45 years, which is extraordinary in Champagne.
+60 per cent Chardonnay dominates, complemented by 30 per cent Pinot Noir and 10 per cent Pinot Meunier.

-The best way to get started is with the Tradition Brut - A champagne that shows what happens when craftsmanship meets first-class terroir.
-If you want to delve deeper, reach for the Cuvée des CaudaliesPure Chardonnay, savoury, mineral, with a length worthy of its name.
+The best entry point is the Tradition Brut – a Champagne that shows what happens when craftsmanship meets first-class terroir.
+For those wishing to delve deeper, reach for the Cuvée des Caudalies: pure Chardonnay, spicy, mineral, with a length that lives up to its name.

-De Sousa's cellars are carved into the chalk, which ensures slow, gentle ageing at a constant temperature of 10°C. Erick was one of the first in Avize to use oak barrels for vinification - not for wood flavours, but for Texture and depth.
-De Sousa's champagnes are never loud, but they have a lot to say.
+De Sousa's cellars are carved into chalk, which maintains a constant 10°C for slow, gentle maturation.
+Erick was one of the first in Avize to use oak barrels for vinification – not for wood aromas, but for texture and depth.
+The Champagnes from De Sousa are never loud, but they have much to tell.